Colonial-Dev/satpaper/README.md

 - KDE
 - Windows (tested to work on 10/11)
 - macOS (tested to work on Ventura)
-    - Satpaper will ask for System Event permission when running for the first time - you will need to grant access then restart the program for it to work.
+    - Spacepaper will ask for System Event permission when running for the first time - you will need to grant access then restart the program for it to work.

 If your environment is not supported, you have a few options:
-- Use the `--wallpaper-command`/`SATPAPER_WALLPAPER_COMMAND` argument to specify a command to run whenever a new wallpaper is generated.
+- Use the `--wallpaper-command`/`SPACEPAPER_WALLPAPER_COMMAND` argument to specify a command to run whenever a new wallpaper is generated.
-- Use the `--once` flag to turn Satpaper into a one-off wallpaper generator, allowing it to be integrated into a larger script or program.
+- Use the `--once` flag to turn Spacepaper into a one-off wallpaper generator, allowing it to be integrated into a larger script or program.

 PRs to add automatic support are also welcome!

 ### Precompiled Binaries
-Precompiled versions of Satpaper are available for:
+Precompiled versions of Spacepaper are available for:
 - Linux (compiled against `x86_64-unknown-linux-musl`, which should Just Work™ on most distributions)
 - Windows (compiled on Github actions `windows-latest`)
 - macOS (compiled on Github actions `macos-latest`)